jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 | `get_config_dict()` | `dict` | Empty at this level; subclasses fill it. |
 | `save_config(path)` | | Write `get_config_dict()` as TOML. |

-The version check is the part worth knowing about.
-A file written by a different minor version is refused, because the class layout it encodes may no longer match. `force=True` bypasses the refusal with a warning, which is occasionally what you want and is never safe to assume.
+A file written by a different minor version is refused, because the class layout it encodes may no longer match. `force=True` bypasses the refusal with a warning.

 ## `StructureBase`